Comcast takeover of Time Warner Cable to reshape U.S. pay TV

-Comcast Corp's proposed $45.2 billion takeover of Time Warner Cable Inc could face close scrutiny from U.S. antitrust regulators because of the deal's potential to reshape the country's pay TV and broadband markets.
+Comcast Corp's CMSCA.O proposed $45.2 billion takeover of Time Warner Cable Inc TWC.N would combine the country's top two cable providers into a colossus that could reshape the U.S. pay TV and broadband industry if it clears regulatory hurdles.

-The company resulting from the merger of the top two U.S. cable service providers would boast a footprint spanning from New York to Los Angeles, with a near 30 percent share of the pay TV market as well as a strong position in providing broadband Internet services.
+The cable provider resulting from the merger will boast a footprint spanning from New York to Los Angeles with a near-dominant position in broadband Internet which may raise the hackles of anti-trust regulators.

-The all-stock deal, announced on Thursday, would put Comcast in 19 of the 20 largest U.S. TV markets, and could give it unprecedented leverage in negotiations with content providers and advertisers.
+The deal, which would put Comcast in 19 of the nation's 20 largest TV markets, could give it unprecedented leverage in talks with content providers and advertisers.

+"A deal may face a fierce battle in Washington as you are merging the two largest cable operators," Janney analyst Tony Wible said in a research note.

+He noted that while Comcast and Time Warner Cable don't directly compete in any markets and could help consumers by keeping programming costs in check, "the government could still object and may be more concerned about one company controlling so much of the country's broadband infrastructure."

-The new cable giant would still tower over U.S. satellite competitor DirecTV, which has about 20 million video customers.
+The new cable giant would tower over satellite competitor, DirecTV DTV.O, which has about 20 million video customers.

-Comcast argued that the acquisition would be beneficial to consumers in that it would roll out its more advanced cloud-based set-top boxes to Time Warner Cable customers.
-It also said the deal would eventually result in higher broadband speeds.

 "Significantly, it will not reduce competition in any relevant market be because our companies do not overlap or compete with each other," Roberts said.
 "In fact, we do not operate in any of the same zip code."